The Committee consisted of the following Members:

 I then looked at the evidence from the England and Wales Cricket Board, which states explicitly that there must be no pattern to the granting of testimonials and no specific connection with the player’s number of years’ service at the club, and that there is no specific period of time that should be seen as an automatic trigger for a testimonial.
 It appears, in the case of that organisation, that it is not possible for there to be a customary testimonial.
 It just cannot exist.

 As I understand it, the difference is between something that is contractual and the fact that it is customary, in the general sense, to have what are called “benefit games” or “testimonials”.
 That does not mean that there has to be a specific number; in fact, if there were, that would presumably be contractual.
-The fact is that those payments are customary when someone has made a contribution or has been with a team for a long time, however that is defined or specified.
+The fact is that they are customary when someone has made a contribution or has been with a team for a long time, however that is defined or specified.
 It is a tradition of sport; surely that is all we are saying.

 I am grateful to the hon.
 Gentleman for his passion about this issue, and—I am sure—about the sport of cricket, but he has underlined the point that I was trying to make.
 He has talked about a particular period of time, “however that is defined”.
 My point is that the quote I read out indicates that, according to the England and Wales Cricket Board, there can be no definition of the period of time that can be used for these testimonials, because if there is an automatic trigger for such an event, that should not be grounds for a testimonial.
 One assumes that it should instead be due to the fans themselves, the people who are calling for such a testimonial, but there is not an automatic trigger for it.
 That leads again to the question of what the term “customary” actually means.
 When we make legislation, it is important that we are clear about what those concepts mean, and whether they have any content.
 If it is just an empty placeholder, I think we would all agree that the term should not be used.